 The Diagnostic Imaging at the Central Toronto Veterinary Referral Clinic offers a wide array of imaging modalities available in veterinary medicine.
-The clinic is equipped with a brand new digital radiology system and state-of-the art ultrasound.
-The clinic has a cone beam CT scanner that produces 3D imaging allowing for more accurate diagnosis, treatment planning and monitoring.
+The clinic is equipped with a digital radiology system and ultrasound.
+The clinic has a CT scanner that produces 3D imaging allowing for more accurate diagnosis, treatment planning and monitoring.
 It is also useful for better evaluating the lungs, staging cancer, planning surgeries, endoscopies, or radiation treatment.
 Our CT scanner’s uses a cone beam technology which allows us to image our patients faster, reducing anesthesia times, and to acquire higher resolution images.

 Imaging Services Offered:

 - Ultrasound, including ultrasound-guided aspirates and biopsies

 - Special procedures gastrointestinal contrast studies, excretory urograms, cystograms/cystourethrograms, and vaginocystourethrograms

 - Computed tomography, including CT fistulograms, CT pyelograms, and CT lymphangiograms, CT angiography for portosystemic shunts